helios-network/helios-core/helios-chain/modules/peggy/spec/08_params.md

 ## `peggy_id`

-A random 32 byte value to prevent signature reuse, for example if the Injective Chain validators decided to use the same Ethereum keys for another chain also running Peggy we would not want it to be possible to play a deposit from chain A back on chain B's Peggy.
+A random 32 byte value to prevent signature reuse, for example if the Helios Chain validators decided to use the same Ethereum keys for another chain also running Peggy we would not want it to be possible to play a deposit from chain A back on chain B's Peggy.
 This value IS USED ON ETHEREUM so it must be set in your genesis.json before launch and not changed after